A team of amputee mountaineers climbs one of South America’s most iconic and challenging peaks to raise money for others in need of prosthetics.

 This year, another team is heading down to South America to complete the same climb, scheduled for September 2020.
 The 2020 team will be similar to last year’s: half amputee and half non-amputee climbers.

-This is the sixth-annual climb as part of Range of Motion Project’s global awareness event.
-The full film will premiere later this spring.
+This is the sixth annual climb as part of the Range of Motion Project’s global awareness event.
+The full film released today.

 “In Her Shoes” was produced by Silverline Films in collaboration with Merrell.